Ladvien/ladvien.github.io/_posts/2020/2020-12-23-scraping-internet-for-magic-symbols.md

 ```

 ## Code: Fetch Images
-As I've hope I made clear, the code below I did not write; I just polished it a bit.
+As I've hope I made clear, the code below I did not write; I just polished it.
 I'll provide a brief explanation, but refer back to Bosler's article for more information.

 Essentially, the script:
 1. Creates a directory corresponding to a search term in the array.